 Look for Bargains

-With many shares all over the world losing double-digit percentages since the pandemic began, there are plenty of opportunities to buy the best international stocks at a huge discount.
+With many shares all over the world losing double-digit percentages since the pandemic began, there are plenty of opportunities to buy international stocks at a huge discount.

 For example, we spoke earlier about France-based Airbus, which is currently trading at a 52% discount in comparison to pre-pandemic prices.
 American Airlines is another cheap stock that is currently trading at a discount.